Cyclone Namu: Weather

-Death toll

-Namu is commonly thought to have caused 150 deaths when it impacted the Solomon Islands, however, this death toll is disputed with different totals listed in reliable sources.
-Within their final report, the Solomon Islands National Disaster Council reported that Namu had caused about 103 deaths, however, only 63 people were listed as dead or missing.
-In particular they noted that 49 of these deaths occurred on Guadalcanal, 11 on Malaita, 2 in the Temotu province and 1 on Makaria.
-During July 1991, Russell Blong and Deirdre Radford of Macquarie University published the results of an extensive survey into the natural disasters in the Solomon Islands, which "positively identified" 111 deaths in association with Cyclone Namu.

 Sikaiana

-During May 17, the newly named Tropical Cyclone Namu passed within 30 nmi of the isolated atoll: Sikaiana, which bore the brunt of the system as it approached the Solomon Islands.
-Storm surge associated with the cyclone inundated the island with salt water, which contaminated water wells and exacerbated difficulties with fresh water supplies.
-The storm surge also destroyed the majority of the traditional housing that had been made out of palm fronds and left the islanders without any food, water or shelter.
-Over the next few weeks, the islanders relied on coconut milk, until HMAS Brunei was able to deliver relief supplies and over 200 drums of fresh water on June 4.
+On 17 May, as Namu moved southwestwards, Sikaiana became the first atoll impacted, where the storm destroyed traditional houses made of palm fronds.
+Additionally, the storm surge washed over the island and polluted wells, which compounded ongoing problems with access to freshwater.
+Reports indicated that the islanders relied on coconut milk over the following weeks until HMAS Brunei delivered relief supplies and over 200 drums of freshwater on 4 June.

 Malaita

 After impacting Sikaiana, Namu moved south-westwards towards the southern part of Malaita, where it seemed to slow down and remain near-stationary for around five hours.
 High winds associated with Namu, damaged roofs and defoliated the hills over central, southern and western Malaita, while waves damaged the coastline.

 Gudalcanal

 Within the island nation meandering rivers changed their course and cut a straight path, which brought mud, silt and debris to rich farming areas.
 The floods also exposed a site of an American and Japanese World War 2 ammunition dump on Guadalcanal from Henderson Field to Red Beach.